coostdocs/codoc/content/en/co/net/tcp.md

 ```

-- Since v2.0.1, it can be called anywhere.
+- Since v2.0.1, it can be called anywhere(in coroutine or non-coroutine).
 - It is safe to call this method multiple times, and it will be called automatically in the destructor.